mnemonikr/symbolic-pcode/README.md

-Emulate instructions for Ghidra-supported processors using concrete or symbolic execution of Ghidra p-code.
+Execute instructions for Ghidra-supported processors using concrete or symbolic execution of Ghidra p-code.

 # Usage

-TODO
+The public API for this library has not yet been finalized.
+A tested example x86-64 processor is included the [integration tests](tests).

 # P-code operations